MuhammadAsad29/Learning-AI/README.md

 ## 📝 Detailed Description

-The project was created as a collection of **AI lab notebooks** to strengthen understanding of core AI techniques.
+The project was created as a collection of **AI notebooks** to strengthen understanding of core AI techniques.
 Topics include:

 * **Introduction to AI** : Foundations, history, and applications.
 * **Search Algorithms** : Implementations of uninformed and informed search.